 Prior to joining Mountain Hazelnuts, Teresa served as Chair of a development organization that works with HIV-impacted communities in China through social programs and income generation schemes.
 She received a BA from Westmont College and an MBA from Columbia University’s Graduate School of Business.

 DR. SEAN WATSON, MANAGING DIRECTOR

-Sean has been based in Bhutan for five years, where he oversees Mountain Hazelnut’s agricultural operations.
+Sean has been based in Bhutan since 2010, where he oversees Mountain Hazelnut’s agricultural operations.
 He has worked with the Company since 2006 on a range of assignments in China and Bhutan, including orchard development, land surveying, and environmental analysis.
 Sean has twenty years of experience working on agricultural and infrastructure projects, focusing on environmental, logistical, and operational issues.
 He received a BSc from University of Bristol and Ph.D. in Genetics from University of Sheffield.

-Yangchen Pelden, Planning and Human Resources Manager, has wide exposure and experience in development projects in Bhutan, other Asian countries, and Europe.
+Yangchen Pelden has wide exposure and experience in development projects in Bhutan, other Asian countries, and Europe.
 Yangchen joined Mountain Hazelnuts after working on various poverty alleviation and gender issue related programs, most recently as Officiating Head of the National Women’s Association of Bhutan.
 She received a BA from Rohilkhand University in India and advanced training in Denmark, Japan, South Korea, and other countries.

 DR. GURBAKHASH KAHLON